The World's Largest Modern & Contemporary Prints & Editions Platform

 Banksy murals have been painted in a string of diverse locations including London, Los Angeles, Bethlehem and the West Bank, since 2000.
 These large-scale pieces have tackled issues ranging from capitalist consumerism and the British Royal Family to the anti-war movement, Israel-Palestine Conflict, and more recently, Covid-19 and the Ukraine war.

-Despite the apparent seriousness of his subject matter, Banksy is always sure to throw a bit of his trademark, establishment-mocking humour into the mix.
+Despite the apparent seriousness of his subject matter, Banksy is always sure to include his trademark, anti-establishment humour into the mix.
 Where are these Banksy murals?
 Which Banksy murals have been removed, and which can you still visit?
-We take a look at some of the most important wall art made by Banksy since 2000.
+We take a look at some of the most important murals made by Banksy since 2000.

 2000 - 2002: The Early Years of Banksy's Street Murals